-In addition to the requirements in the policy and those of the fingerprint policy which follow, the district shall follow 6.41.4.9 NMAC M through 5 for the purposes indicated below.
+In addition to the requirements in this policy and those of the fingerprint policy which follows, the District shall follow 6.41.4.9 NMAC M through S for the purposes indicated below.
 That part of the New Mexico Administrative Code shall be incorporated in this policy by reference.

-- Commercial Driver's License (CDL) pre-employment screening. - Returning CDL pre-employment screening

-- School owned activity driver pre-employment screening. - School bus assistant and substitute school bus assistant pre-employment screening. - Continuing standards for drivers. - Pre-employment documentation maintenance (records maintenance).
+- Commercial Driver's License (CDL) pre-employment screening. - Returning CDL pre-employment screening. - School owned activity driver pre-employment screening. - School bus assistant and substitute school bus assistant pre-employment screening. - Continuing standards for drivers. - Pre-employment documentation maintenance (records maintenance).

-Any employee's misstatement of fact that is material to qualifications for employment or the determination of salary shall be considered by the Board to constitute grounds for termination.
+Any employee's misstatement of fact that is material to qualifications for employment or the determination of salary shall be considered to constitute grounds for termination.